 What’s odd about Delta is that it has spent recent years building up its hub in SEA as a long haul gateway, largely as an alternative to LAX.
 However, with growth constraints, plus the pressure of being number two behind Alaska, we’e now seen Delta shift growth back to LAX.

-In the coming days, the airline will launch flights out of LAX to Hong Kong (HKG), and then plans to launch Manila (MNL) flights in 2027.
-Side note — that HKG route is going to buh-leed money, particularly with current oil prices.
+We’ve just seen Delta launch flights out of LAX to Hong Kong (HKG), and the airline also plans to launch Manila (MNL) flights in 2027.
+Side note — that HKG route must be buh-leeding money, particularly with current oil prices.

-Anyway, one wonders if the new Delta One Lounge LAX is just intended to serve this increased demand that we already know about, or if Delta has something bigger up its sleeve.
-I tend to think history repeats itself, and I can’t imagine any ramp-up will be terribly profitable.
+In the time since the second Delta One Lounge LAX was announced, we’ve learned more about Delta’s goal of dominating LAX, as the airline sees a “once in a generation” opportunity.
+While some growth is definitely possible, I tend to think history repeats itself, and I can’t imagine any ramp-up will be terribly profitable.
 But perhaps Delta views it as part of a larger strategic interest.

 Bottom line

-Delta has revealed that it plans to open a second Delta One Lounge at LAX Terminal 2, complementing the one that opened in Terminal 3 in 2024.
-The temporary Delta One Lounge in Terminal 2 should open this summer, before being fully redeveloped, and then reopening in 2028.
+As of June 30, 2026, a second Delta One Lounge at LAX Terminal 2 has opened, complementing the one that opened in Terminal 3 in 2024.
+The temporary Delta One Lounge in Terminal 2 will remain open until the second half of 2027, at which point it will close to undergo a full renovation, before then opening again in 2028.

 What do you make of a second Delta One Lounge LAX?